 Just go it.
 The easiest and best tip for morning workouts is just to get out the door in the morning.
 Set an alarm and stick to it.
 That’s easier said than done.
 That doesn’t seem like the most fun answer, but the best tip for morning workouts is when your alarm goes off, rip the blankets off and go.

-Sleep: Our bodies need sleep.
+Sleep: The biggest life factor for tips for morning workouts is sleep.
+Our bodies need sleep.
 I turn technology off between 8-9 pm.
 While I might not fall asleep then, I’m not mindlessly scrolling the internet wasting time.
 When the alarm goes off early, I usually haven’t gone to bed too late.
 Even with waking up early, I still usually get 8 hours of sleep.

 Set an Alarm Clock (or 2 or 10): There is no shame in the number of alarms you might need to wake up.
+If I gave you one tips for morning workouts, it’s that no one knows how many alarms you set.
 It’s easy to hit the snooze button once but continuously gets annoying.
 If the best tip for waking up early is set 12 alarms or even a wake-up call from a friend, then set as many as you need to get out and go.

 Turn a Light on Immediately: In college, when we had swim practice at 6 am, we would turn a light on immediately.
 There was no going back to sleep after that.
 Our bodies were wide awake.